saltstack/salt/doc/topics/tutorials/libcloud.rst

                 anthonypjshaw

-The Apache Libcloud storage module can be used to syncronize files between multiple storage clouds, such as Google Storage, S3 and OpenStack Swift
+The Apache Libcloud storage module can be used to synchronize files between multiple storage clouds, such as Google Storage, S3 and OpenStack Swift

 .. code-block:: bash